OWASP/ASVS/4.0/en/0x22-V14-Config.md

 | **14.4.6** | Verify that a suitable "Referrer-Policy" header is included, such as "no-referrer" or "same-origin". | ✓ | ✓ | ✓ | 116 |
 | **14.4.7** | Verify that the content of a web application cannot be embedded in a third-party site by default and that embedding of the exact resources is only allowed where necessary by using suitable Content-Security-Policy: frame-ancestors and X-Frame-Options response headers. | ✓ | ✓ | ✓ | 346 |

-## V14.5 Validate HTTP Request Header Requirements
+## V14.5 HTTP Request Header Validation

 | # | Description | L1 | L2 | L3 | CWE |
 | --- | --- | --- | --- | -- | -- |